evanovar/RobloxAccountManager/README.md

 **Q: What happens if I change my Roblox password?**
 A: Your saved cookie will become invalid.
 You'll need to delete the old account from the manager and re-add it with the new login.

-**Q: When are you gonna develop a UI version?**
-A: Developing a UI version is hard, especially for me.
-If this repository manages to get enough stars and enough attention, I might consider adding a UI version.